nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Q**: How can I improve search accuracy in CFG?<br>
 **A**: For more precise search results:
-- Use multiple prefixes (e.g., `search n/John t/friend`) to filter by multiple criteria.
+- Use multiple prefixes (e.g. `search n/John t/friend`) to filter by multiple criteria.
 - Remember that searches are case-insensitive but require exact word matches.
 - If your search results are too broad, refine them with additional criteria.